 Try to notice the things that contain or deplete the potency of the container and support the container.
 Your awareness will grow, as well as your skill.
 Keep mundane conversation to a minimum when in the altar room.

-We try not to 'take care' of each other.
-If someone in circle is going through difficulty, we may ask what we can do to help.
-We perhaps offer ideas but with always with respect for the boundaries of that person, the circle and ourselves.
+We try not to 'take care' of each other, but rather support each other in finding our own divine wisdom and light.
+If someone in circle is going through difficulty, we may ask that person what we can do to help.
+We perhaps may offer ideas but with always with respect for the boundaries of that person, the circle and ourselves.

 Do Your Homework

 When we are given big messages or blessings in shamanic time, a crucial part of the practice is to bring the medicine home.
 This means carrying out the message of the journey in our lives.
 How this manifests depends upon the circumstance and journey.
-When the work is done between circles, our spiritual lives continue in a flow.
+When this work is done between circle meeting times, our spiritual lives become a constant flow.
 We become practitioners rather than students.
 When we return to circle after having done this work, we come bearing new wisdom and stronger presence to the circle.
 In this way by giving to ourselves, we inherently give to our spiritual support network as well.